 Those that enter rehab will first need to be assessed to determine their level of addiction.
 The next phase is usually medical drug detox, unless a client is not suitable for this procedure.
 Once detoxification is completed, the client can choose between inpatient or outpatient modes of treatment.
 While rehab services can be costly, the results are worth it, as patients can achieve full recovery from addiction.
 Numerous types of payment plans are also available, including private insurance coverage so the treatment costs do not have to be prohibitive for those who are considering rehab services.

-At New Life Addiction Treatment Center, our goal is to ensure that you obtain a full recovery from your addiction.
+At NeuroPsychiatric Addiction Clinic, our goal is to ensure that you obtain a full recovery from your addiction.
 Contact us by email or phone today to learn more.